teacher-analyst/noSQL-challenge/README.md

 The UK Food Standards Agency evaluates various establishments across the United Kingdom, and gives them a food hygiene rating.
 You've been contracted by the editors of a food magazine, Eat Safe, Love, to evaluate some of the ratings data in order to help their journalists and food critics decide where to focus future articles.

 ### File Supplied
-The Resources folder contains the starting .xlsx files, and the output .csv files.
+The Resources folder contains the establishments.json file.

 #### Deliverables
-1.
+1. Set up the database and jupyter notebook
+2. Update the database
 3.Conduct an exploratory analysis of the database by answering the questions below:
 - Which establishments have a higiene score equal to 20?
 - Which establishments in London have a RatingValue greater than or equal to 4